yvesmauron/anomalia/README.md

 }
 ```

-> Note: if you are registering the dataset within azure machine learning services, you can then also connect to thsi dataset ML designer.
+> Note: if you are registering the dataset within azure machine learning services, you can then also connect to this dataset ML designer.

 ## Training Process